 Plymouth City Council and all of the schools within Plymouth choose to offer a co-ordination scheme as this ensures that applications that are made are dealt with in a fair, consistent and transparent manner.
 It greatly minimises the risks of children being without a school place.
 Children who are missing education are at greater risk of safeguarding issues and, of course, will miss out on part of their education.

 For most families, the admission arrangements will be quite simple and straightforward.
 The parent applies in good time and the child is introduced and admitted to their preferred school in due course.
 For some applicants, however, things may not run as smoothly.
-They may find that the place they want cannot be allocated because the school is full and they are offered a place at another school.
+They may find that the place they want cannot be allocated because the school is full, and they are offered a place at another school.

 When a school has more applications than it has places available the published criteria is used to prioritise them, to decide the order in which applicants will be offered places.
 However, the oversubscription criteria only applies when there are more applications than places.
 If the school has a vacancy there are very limited grounds when an application can be refused.
-The admission criteria for every school is set by the admission authority for that school, after consultation, and will be on the school’s website.
+The admission criteria for every school are set by the admission authority for that school, after consultation, and will be on the school’s website.

 For academies, studio, free, foundation and voluntary aided (VA) schools and UTCs, the admission authority for the school is the governing body or the academy trust of the school itself.
 These are known as own admission authority schools.
 The admission criteria for these schools will be published on their individual websites.